-WA Multicultural Policy Framework
+WA Multicultural Policy Framework (WAMPF)

-GESB's Multicultural Access Plan 2021 - 2023 displays our commitment to multicultural access and inclusion and fulfils our obligations under the Western Australian Multicultural Policy Framework.

-This Plan has been developed in alignment with our Workforce and Diversity Plan.
+Our Multicultural Access Plan (MAP) displays our commitment to multicultural access and inclusion and fulfils our obligations under the Western Australian Multicultural Policy Framework.
+The MAP was developed in alignment with our Workforce and Diversity Plan.